Create a web app and deploy code to a staging environment

 If you don't have an Azure subscription, create a free account before you begin.

-#!/bin/bash # Replace the following URL with a public GitHub repo URL gitrepo=https://github.com/Azure-Samples/php-docs-hello-world webappname=mywebapp$RANDOM # Create a resource group. az group create --location westeurope --name myResourceGroup # Create an App Service plan in STANDARD tier (minimum required by deployment slots). az appservice plan create --name $webappname --resource-group myResourceGroup --sku S1 # Create a web app. az webapp create --name $webappname --resource-group myResourceGroup \ --plan $webappname #Create a deployment slot with the name "staging". az webapp deployment slot create --name $webappname --resource-group myResourceGroup \ --slot staging # Deploy sample code to "staging" slot from GitHub. az webapp deployment source config --name $webappname --resource-group myResourceGroup \ --slot staging --repo-url $gitrepo --branch master --manual-integration # Browse to the deployed web app on staging.
-Deployment may be in progress, so rerun this if necessary. az webapp browse --name $webappname --resource-group myResourceGroup --slot staging # Swap the verified/warmed up staging slot into production. az webapp deployment slot swap --name $webappname --resource-group myResourceGroup \ --slot staging # Copy the result of the following command into a browser to see the web app in the production slot. echo http://$webappname.azurewebsites.net
+#!/bin/bash # Replace the following URL with a public GitHub repo URL gitrepo=https://github.com/Azure-Samples/php-docs-hello-world webappname=mywebapp$RANDOM # Create a resource group. az group create --location westeurope --name myResourceGroup # Create an App Service plan in STANDARD tier (minimum required by deployment slots). az appservice plan create --name $webappname --resource-group myResourceGroup --sku S1 # Create a web app. az webapp create --name $webappname --resource-group myResourceGroup \ --plan $webappname #Create a deployment slot with the name "staging". az webapp deployment slot create --name $webappname --resource-group myResourceGroup \ --slot staging # Deploy sample code to "staging" slot from GitHub. az webapp deployment source config --name $webappname --resource-group myResourceGroup \ --slot staging --repo-url $gitrepo --branch master --manual-integration # Copy the result of the following command into a browser to see the staging slot. echo http://$webappname-staging.azurewebsites.net # Swap the verified/warmed up staging slot into production. az webapp deployment slot swap --name $webappname --resource-group myResourceGroup \ --slot staging # Copy the result of the following command into a browser to see the web app in the production slot. echo http://$webappname.azurewebsites.net

 Clean up deployment